kmetz/coro2sens/README.md

 This project was heavily inspired by [ideas from Umwelt-Campus Birkenfeld](https://www.umwelt-campus.de/forschung/projekte/iot-werkstatt/ideen-zur-corona-krise).

 You can also find a good overview of the topic by Rainer Winkler here: [Recommendations for use of CO2 sensors to control room air quality during the COVID-19 pandemic](https://medium.com/@rainer.winkler.poaceae/recommendations-for-use-of-co2-sensors-to-control-room-air-quality-during-the-covid-19-pandemic-c04cac6644d0).
-(Use his code if you have MH-Z19B sensors.)

 ## Sensors